 The Cockburn stuff I enjoyed reading the most were his old Press Clips in the Village Voice.
-You kids who grew up in the world before the internet have no idea what it was like back then, when so much of your average political junkie’s media diet was nauseating establishment swill, and alternative takes could be painfully difficult to come by.
+You kids who have grown up in the post-internet world have no idea what it was like back then, when so much of your average political junkie’s media diet was nauseating establishment swill, and alternative takes could be painfully difficult to come by.
 Oh, the humanity!
-But Cockburn’s old Press Clips column was a delightfully rude stomp through the hushed, hallowed tombs of Conventional Wisdom and Received Opinion.
+But Cockburn’s old Press Clips column was a delightfully rude romp through the hushed, hallowed tombs of Conventional Wisdom and Received Opinion.
 Like the punk rock scene that exploding at that time, his prose just blew that sucker wide open.
-Cockburn should rightly be viewed as the original blogfather, because he has been a powerful influence on every left-winger blogger who does media criticism, whether they are conscious of that fact or not.
+Cockburn should rightly be viewed as the original blogfather, because he has been a potent influence on every left-winger blogger who does media criticism, whether they are conscious of that fact or not.
 In the Press Clips column, I remember especially how funny, and nasty, Cockburn was about the Abe Rosenthal’s New York Times and about neocon nightmares like Martin Peretz and Norman Podhoretz (for an especially hilarious takedown of the ghastly Norman P., click here).

 — “Adolph Hitler by A.W.” - a brilliant parody of a fawning celebrity profile of Adolph Hitler, in the manner of Andy Warhol’s Interview magazine;